 Can you follow simple instructions?
 Can you follow a map?
-If so, then you should have no problem using the Top Scorer MCAT Strategy Guide to get your score to a competitive level, that actually gets your application considered for med-school instead of being rejected and filtered out by a computer.
+If so, then you should have no problem using the Top Scorer MCAT Strategy Guide to get your score to a competitive level, that actually gets your application considered for med-school instead of being rejected by a computer...

 Lastly, we'll leave you this key insight: the MCAT tests for how you think about things and not how much you studied.

-The best part about using proven top scorer strategies is that you after you constantly practice the correct ways to prep for the MCAT, you automatically start thinking like a top scorer.
+The best part about using proven 90+ percentile scorer strategies is that after you constantly practice the correct ways to prep for the MCAT, you automatically start thinking like a top scorer.

 You naturally start reading, analyzing, and answering questions in ways which the correct answer becomes obvious.
 AAMC has created the MCAT in a way where only the individuals who think in this way, can truly master the MCAT and get all the trickiest (not necessarily the toughest) questions right.

-Once you get to this level of thinking, in fact the moment you see the clear path you need to take, the MCAT stops being a burden.
+Once you get to this level of thinking, in fact the moment you see the clear path you need to take by getting a blueprint, the MCAT stops being a burden.
 There's no more confusion, frustration, stress, and worry.